christen-reinhart/ops-reading-notes/README.md

 Promote cultural awareness and sensitivity within the team.
 Recognize that different cultures may have alternative ways of approaching tasks.

+## Learning Journal 9

+## Today I Learned

+One of the most effective tools in adult learning is reflection.
+By writing coherent summaries of lessons learned, we cement that learning and deepen our understanding of a subject.
+It also helps us to measure our progress.

+You should probably only spend about 10-15 minutes on this assignment, although if you would find it helpful to invest more time, you are welcome to do so.

+## Reflection

+Write a brief reflection on your learning today, or use the prompt below to get started.

+Consider the “learning pyramid" as shown in the image below.
+Do you find that matches the way that you learn, or would you weigh the activities differently?
+If so, how?

+The more involved you are in the learning process the better your retention of the information.
+When I learn hands on I retain the information longer and understand it better.
+If I am just listening to a lecture I can have a tendency to zone out.
+If I know I am responsible for teaching others, not only do I have to know the material myself, I need to be able to break it down to others in a way that they will understand.

 ## Things I want to know more about

 Proper formating and use of references in a SOP